andrei-ng/docker-ros-kinetic-simulation-tools/ros-kinetic-base-nvidia-cudnn/README.md

 #### NVIDIA Hardware acceleration

-For details on how to install the `nvidia-docker2` go straight to the official [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) repository.
+For details on how to install the `nvidia-docker2` see the official [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) repository.

 **Note** that `nvidia-docker2` does not have OpenGL support as mentioned in [issue #534](https://github.com/NVIDIA/nvidia-docker/issues/534).
 See also the [Troubleshooting](#no-opengl-support-troubleshooting) section.